LD-beepbeep/static-link/README.md

 🚀 StaticLink

 Bundle links, notes & files — share instantly with no fuss, no cloud, no accounts.
-Offline-first, privacy-focused, and open source.
+Free forever, privacy-focused, and open source.

 ---